opxiahub/opxia-slackbot-examples/eks/eks.md

-# EKS OpxiaBot Prompt Examples
+# EKS Opxia Slackbot Prompt Examples

-This document contains example prompts for interacting with Kubernetes resources inside EKS clusters using OpxiaBot.
+This document contains example prompts for interacting with Kubernetes resources inside EKS clusters using Opxia Slackbot.
 All prompts start with `@opxiabot` followed by your request.
 These operations are performed using kubectl and focus on resources within the cluster.

 ## Pod Management